AI Transform: Let the Model Decompose Your Prompt, Not a Template

 Two buttons, two approaches

 sincllm.com now has two Transform buttons.
-"Transform" runs the original client-side template engine — fast, offline-capable, zero latency.
-"AI Transform" sends your raw prompt to a fine-tuned local model that reads your actual intent and produces sinc JSON tailored to what you're doing.
+"Transform" runs the original client-side template engine.
+It is fast, offline-capable, and has zero latency.
+"AI Transform" sends your raw prompt to a fine-tuned local model.
+That model reads your actual intent and produces sinc JSON tailored to what you are doing.

 They produce the same output format.
-The difference is in how that output is generated — and how good it is.
-When I first saw the AI output next to the template output side by side, the gap was obvious immediately.
+The difference is in how that output is made, and how good it is.
+When I first saw the AI output next to the template output side by side, the gap was obvious right away.

 Transform (template)

 Runs in the browser.
-Parses keywords, fills generic band templates.
-Fast but pattern-matched — the output describes the format, not your intent.
+Parses keywords and fills generic band templates.
+It is fast, but it only matches patterns.
+The output describes the format, not your intent.

 AI Transform (model)

 Calls a fine-tuned Qwen2.5-7B model running locally.
-Reads your full prompt, generates task-specific content in each band.
-1-2 seconds, zero marginal cost.
+It reads your full prompt and generates task-specific content in each band.
+It takes 1-2 seconds with zero marginal cost.

 What templates can't do

-A template engine works by pattern-matching the input and slotting tokens into predefined positions. "fix the bug" might match a "debugging" template that fills PERSONA with "developer", TASK with "fix the identified bug", and CONSTRAINTS with a generic list of debugging constraints.
+A template engine matches the input to a pattern and slots tokens into set positions.
+For example, "fix the bug" might match a "debugging" template.
+That template fills PERSONA with "developer", TASK with "fix the identified bug", and CONSTRAINTS with a generic list of debugging constraints.

-That's useful as a starting point.
-But it can't do three things that matter:
+That is useful as a starting point.
+But it cannot do three things that matter:

 It can't infer domain.
 "Optimize the query" could be SQL, MongoDB, GraphQL, or a search engine query.
-The model picks up on surrounding text and word choice to infer which domain applies and fills the PERSONA and CONTEXT bands appropriately.
+The model looks at surrounding text and word choice to figure out which domain fits.
+Then it fills the PERSONA and CONTEXT bands correctly.

 It can't weight the CONSTRAINTS band correctly.
 CONSTRAINTS carries 42.7% of prompt signal quality in the sinc-LLM framework.
-I realized this is where template engines completely break down — they fill it with boilerplate.
-The model generates specific, actionable constraints derived from your actual task.
+This is where template engines break down completely.
+They fill it with boilerplate.
+The model generates specific, actionable constraints from your actual task.

 Before/after examples